 - Whole-fat dairy: 1.37 (95% CI: 0.77, 2.42; P=0.44).

-In this Mediterranean cohort, low-fat dairy consumption, but not whole-fat dairy consumption, was associated with a lower risk of incident hypertension.
+In this Mediterranean cohort, low-fat dairy consumption, but not whole-fat dairy consumption, was associated with a lower risk of incident HTN.

 All variables are self-reported.
-However, a validated FFQ was used and a validation study of self-reported diagnosis of hypertension was conducted in a similar highly educated cohort.
+However, a validated FFQ was used and a validation study of self-reported diagnosis of HTN was conducted in a similar highly educated cohort.

 Research Design and Implementation Criteria Checklist: Primary Research